digitalcredentials/dcc-website/who-we-are.md

 ---
 layout: default
 title: Who We Are
+call-to-action:
+  header: If you represent a higher education or post-graduate institution we invite you to <a href="{{ site.baseurl }}/membership">learn more about membership</a>.
 ---

 Digital Credential Consortium members are non-profit or state-funded higher education or postgraduate education institutions from around the world.
 The DCC is led by a Leadership Council elected by the DCC membership and is supported by a [team of professionals]({{ site.baseurl }}/team).